A Bonkers Breakup.. a Bottle of Red Wine & an Almost-Tragic Greek Chicken Fiasco

 The Result:

-A full glow-up makeover: from soggy, yogurt-drenched chaos to juicy, lemony chicken with a perfectly golden sear!
+A full chicken makeover: from soggy, yogurt-drenched chaos to juicy, lemony chicken with a perfectly golden sear!

 The wine?
 His.